 We offer a free of charge initial telephone consultation of around 20 minutes’ duration to all clients enquiring about our services.
 We will listen to an outline of your situation, provide an initial generic assessment of your case and advice and information on our costs.
-These appointments are available out of normal working hours if this is easier for you and must be booked in advance.
+These appointments are available out of normal working hours if this is easier for you and are booked in advance .

-We have a range of standard charge out rates and when we are instructed, we provide full transparency as to our fees and all charges and these are reviewed annually.
-We also charge you for third parties services e.g. barristers’ fees and for court fees and other disbursements.
+We have a range of standard charge out rates and when we are instructed, we provide full transparency of cost estimates and all charges and these are reviewed annually.
+We invoice separately for third parties services e.g. barristers’ fees and for court fees and other disbursements.
 Generally we invoice monthly to enable you to keep on top of the level of fees as your matter progresses.

 Are you worried about how much full representation by a solicitor will cost and do you wish to retain some control over the process yourself?

 We can provide pay-as-you-go advice either as a “one off” in face to face meetings or more flexible in a series of meetings throughout the matter.